-- 123. Plaintiff incorporates by reference and realleges each and every allegation contained above, as though fully set forth herein. - 124.
+- 120. Plaintiff incorporates by reference and realleges each and every allegation contained above, as though fully set forth herein. - 121.
 The Individual Defendants owed and owe FSC fiduciary obligations.

-By reason of their fiduciary relationships, the Individual Defendants owed and owe FSC the highest obligation of good faith, fair dealing, loyalty, and due care. - 125.
-The Individual Defendants, and each of them, violated and breached their fiduciary duties of candor, good faith, and loyalty.
-More specifically, the Individual Defendants violated their duty of good faith by consciously failing to prevent to Company from engaging in the unlawful acts complained of herein. - 126.
-The Individual Defendants either knew, were reckless, or were grossly negligent in not knowing: (i) the Investment Advisory Agreement was unfair to FSC; (ii) defendants concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses; and (iii) the Company systematically overstated the income generated by FSC's investments and the fair value of its portfolio.
+By reason of their fiduciary relationships, the Individual Defendants owed and owe

+FSC the highest obligation of loyalty, due care, and candor. - 122.
+The Individual Defendants, and each of them, violated and breached their fiduciary duties of loyalty, due care, and candor. - 123.
+The Individual Defendants either knew, were reckless, or were grossly negligent in not knowing: (i) Defendants concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment

+- losses; (ii) Defendants systematically overstated the income generated by FSC's investments and the fair value of its portfolio; and (iii) Defendants did so at least in part to inflate the value of FSAM, and thus benefit Defendants Tannenbaum, Berman, Dimitrov, Frank, and Noreika, as well as FSAM, prior to the FSAM IPO.
 Nonetheless, the Individual Defendants simultaneously provided investors and the market with false and misleading portrayals of FSC's business trends and expected performance.
-Accordingly, the Individual Defendants breached their duty of care and loyalty to the Company. - 127.
-The Audit Committee Defendants, defendants Dunn, Dutkiewicz, Haney, Meyer, and Ray, breached their fiduciary duties by approving the statements described herein which were made during their tenure on the Audit Committee, which they knew or were reckless in not knowing contained improper statements and omissions.
-Further, the Audit Committee Defendants failed to ensure that the valuations of the FSC's loans and investments were accurate in accordance with the Company's policies.
-The Audit Committee Defendants completely and utterly failed in their duty of oversight, and defendants Dunn, Dutkiewicz, Haney, Meyer, and Ray failed in their duty to appropriately review financial results, as required by the Audit Committee Charter in effect at the time.
+Accordingly, the Individual Defendants breached their duties of loyalty, due care, and candor to the Company. - 124.
+The Audit Committee Defendants, Defendants Dunn, Dutkiewicz, Haney, Meyer, and Ray, breached their fiduciary duties of loyalty, due care, and candor by approving the statements described herein that were made during their tenure on the Audit Committee, which they knew or were reckless in not knowing contained improper statements and omissions.
+Further, the Audit Committee Defendants failed to ensure that the valuations of the FSC's loans and investments were accurate in accordance with the Company's policies, which they knew or were reckless in not knowing contained material inaccuracies. - 125.
+The Director Defendants, defendants Berman, Owens, Dimitrov, Tannenbaum, Dunn, Ray, Dutkiewicz, Haney, Castro-Blanco, and Meyer breached their fiduciary duties of loyalty, due care, and candor by failing to ensure that valuations of the FSC's loans and investments were accurate in accordance with the Company's policies.
+Director Defendants Berman, Owens, Dimitrov, Tannenbaum, Dunn, Ray, Dutkiewicz, Haney, Castro-Blanco, and Meyer knew or were reckless in not knowing that FSC's loans and investments were not fairly valued, and therefore breached their fiduciary duties to FSC.

-- 128. The Director Defendants, defendants Berman, Owens, Dimitrov, Tannenbaum, Dunn, Ray, Dutkiewicz, Haney, Castro-Blanco, and Meyer breached their fiduciary duties by failing to ensure that the valuations of the FSC's loans and investments were accurate in accordance with the Company's policies.
-The Director Defendants also breached their fiduciary duties by approving the unreasonable and unfair Investment Advisory Agreement.
-Director Defendants Berman, Owens, Dimitrov, Tannenbaum, Dunn, Ray, Dutkiewicz, Haney, Castro-Blanco, and Meyer they knew or were reckless in not knowing that FSC's loans and investments weren't fairly valued and that the Investment Advisory Agreement was unfair to the Company, and therefore breached their fiduciary duties to FSC. - 129.
-As a direct and proximate result of the Individual Defendants' breaches of their fiduciary obligations, FSC has sustained significant damages, as alleged herein.
-As a result of the misconduct alleged herein, these defendants are liable to the Company. - 130.
+- 126. As a direct and proximate result of the Individual Defendants' breaches of their fiduciary obligations, FSC has sustained significant damages, as alleged herein.
+As a result of the misconduct alleged herein, these defendants are liable to the Company. - 127.
 Plaintiff, on behalf of FSC, has no adequate remedy at law.